Floyd Abrams

 Floyd Abrams (born July 9, 1936) is an American lawyer.
-A member of Cahill Gordon & Reindel since 1963 and currently senior counsel, he has argued 13 First Amendment cases in front of the Supreme Court of the United States, more than any other attorney.
+A member of Cahill Gordon & Reindel since 1963 and currently senior counsel.
+He has argued 13 First Amendment cases in front of the Supreme Court of the United States, more than any other attorney.
 Abrams was co-counsel to The New York Times in the 1971 Pentagon Papers case, and represented Judith Miller in the CIA leak grand jury investigation, Standard & Poor's, and Lorillard Tobacco Company among others.
 He also represented Senator Mitch McConnell in the Citizens United 2010 Supreme Court case.
 Two of Abrams' clients had been on death row for crimes, and their convictions were overruled by the Supreme Court.
-A documentary was recently released about him called Speaking Freely.
+A documentary was released about him in 2023 called Speaking Freely.

 Early life and education

 Abrams was born in New York City on July 9, 1936, the son of Rae (née Eberlin) and Isadore Abrams.
 He is of Jewish descent.
 His first cousin is Elliot Abrams, President George W. Bush's deputy national-security advisor.
 He earned his undergraduate degree from Cornell University in 1956, and after trying to decide between a PhD in American History and law, he obtained his Juris Doctor from Yale Law School in 1960.